-If you have a work-study award as part of your financial aid, have a complete financial aid file (no missing documents) and your awards are not conditional, the employer can take these steps to refer you to the work-study job:
+If you have a work-study award as part of your financial aid, have a complete financial aid file (no incomplete tasks) and your awards are not conditional, the employer can take these steps to refer you to the work-study job:

 - Log in to the work-study site as an employer

 - Scroll down, find the job in question, and select the 10-digit job number (far left)